grammyjs/website/site/docs/plugins/commands.md

 This plugin provides various features related to command handling that are not contained in the [command handling done by the grammY core library](../guide/commands).
 Here is a quick overview of what you get with this plugin:

-- Better code structure by attaching middleware to command definitions
+- Better code readability by encapsulating middleware with command definitions
 - User command menu synchronization via `setMyCommands`
-- Improved command organization with the ability to group them into different Commands instances
+- Improved command grouping and organization
 - Ability to scope command reach, e.g: only accessible to group admins or channels, etc
 - Defining command translations
-- "Did you mean ...?" feature that finds the nearest existing command
+- "Did you mean ...?" feature that finds the nearest existing command to a given user miss-input
+- Set custom behavior for commands that explicitly mention your bot's user, like: `/start@your_bot`
 - Custom command prefixes, e.g: `+`, `?` or any symbol instead of `/`
-- Set custom behavior for commands that explicitly mention your bot's user, like: `/start@your_bot`
 - Support for commands that are not in the beginning of the message
-- RegEx support for command names
+- RegExp Commands!

 All of these features are made possible because you will define one or more central command structures that define your bot's commands.